Skip to main content

 Marathon Monday, or Patriot’s day, is another can’t-miss day on BC’s campus.
 The Boston Marathon runs right past campus and students crowd the street to support runners—including those from the BC Running Club—and take advantage of the day off from classes.
 Over the years, the section of the marathon that runs past BC has earned a reputation for its festive atmosphere.

-As freshman, Boston College students gather on Linden Lane where they are challenged to “set the world aflame” before heading to Conte Forum to hear from a guest speaker—past speakers include Bruce Spingstein, John McCain, and Barack Obama.
+As freshmen, Boston College students gather on Linden Lane where they are challenged to “set the world aflame” before heading to Conte Forum to hear from a guest speaker—past speakers include Bruce Spingstein, John McCain, and Barack Obama.
 Before graduating, students once again gather on Linden Lane, this time cap-and-gown clad and heading to Alumni Stadium for commencement.

 Dorms

 Freshman living accommodations are split between BC’s Newton Campus and its Upper Campus.
-The Newton Campus is about a mile and half from the main campus while Upper Campus is adjacent to it.
+The Newton Campus is about a mile and a half from the main campus, while Upper Campus is adjacent to it.
 About 40% of first-year students live in the four residence halls on the Newton Campus, while roughly 60% live in the 10 residence halls on Upper Campus.

 Financial Aid